lingtalfi/jVideoPlayer/README.md

 - create a plugin that summarizes the video info after XX seconds of inactivity

 - create a plugin that creates a "back to app link" on the top left corner of the screen
+- create a playlist plugin

+Pull requests are welcome...